ymadoff/ryba/spark/client/check.coffee.md

 Validate Spark installation with Pi-example in yarn-cluster mode.

-The yarn cluster mode makes the driver part of the spark submitted program to run inside yarn.
+The YARN cluster mode makes the driver part of the spark submitted program to run inside YARN.
-In this mode the driver is the yarn application master (running inside yarn).
+In this mode the driver is the YARN application master (running inside YARN).

-      @call header: 'Check Yarn Cluster', timeout: -1, label_true: 'CHECKED', -> file_check = "check-#{@config.shortname}-spark-cluster"
+      @call header: 'YARN Cluster', timeout: -1, label_true: 'CHECKED', ->
+        file_check = "check-#{@config.shortname}-spark-cluster"
         applicationId = null
         @system.execute